 Being a woman in tech: how does it feel?

 When somebody exclaims,” Oh you’re a woman in deep tech!”
 I have mixed feelings.
-I’m happy that I can do what I feel passionate about, but at the same time I’m sad that people are still surprised when women want to work in tech.
+On the one hand, I’m happy that in this day in age I can do what I feel passionate about, but on the other I’m sad that people are still surprised when women want to work in tech.

 What’s different about the work cultures of India and Germany?

 I’m past the word count limit already 😉